SMCS Home

 Curriculum: Grade 6

-6th grade students may also participate in band, chorus, jazz band and show choir.
-See below for more information about band.
+6th grade students may also participate in band, chorus, and jazz band.

 • Religion (Old Testament)